pvcraven/2017_web_security/source/final/ashtyne/index.rst

 ------------
 AngularJS is a type of JavaScript structural framework.
 It can easily be added to HTML and allows HTML’s syntax to be extended [W3]_.
 It can convey the application’s components efficiently.
 It ends up compacting much of the code that would typically have to be written, into simple HTML additions.
 The framework is used by reading the HTML page with its embedded custom tag attributes.
 Then AngularJS interprets the attributes to a model that is represented by standard JavaScript variables, which can be set within the code or retrieved from JSON resources [Wiki]_.

 History
 -------

 AngualarJS was developed in 2009 by Misko Hevery and Adam Abrons while they were at Brat Tech LLC [AJSHist]_.
 They felt that they were not productive at building front-end applications using Java [JOAJS]_.
 It was created for an online JSON storage service’s behind-the-scenes software.
 AngularJS was originally only available online and cost per megabyte, but not many people were interested so Hevery and Abrons decided to make AngularJS an open-source library [Wiki]_.
 Making the code open source, has lead to the web community being able to make contributions and create a better platform [FMH]_.

 Google supported AngularJS from the start because Hevery worked there as the Senior Computer Scientist and Technical Lead Manager.
 In this position he leads teams to figure out ways to increase speed and quality of of code [FMH]_.
 It is continuously updated and maintained by Google and a community of individuals and corporations.
-Version 1.0 of AngularJS was released in 2012 and by Version 1.2, AngularJS did not support Internet Explorer versions 6 or 7.
-When AngularJS Version 1.3 came out, it dropped its support of Internet Explorer 8 [AJSHist]_.
+Version 1.0 of AngularJS was released in 2012 and by Version 1.2, AngularJS did not support Internet Explorer versions 6 or
+7. When AngularJS Version 1.3 came out, it dropped its support of Internet Explorer 8 [AJSHist]_.
 Version 1.5 was released and added many new concepts including a piece based on architecture.
 When AngularJS released Version 1.6, it had removed the Sandbox, which was thought to provide extra security.
 When Version 2+ came out, AngularJS was simply called Angular, which which went on to become an open-source front-end web application.
 The most recent version is Angular 4, which was announced on December 13, 2016 [Wiki]_.

 In 2012, a plug-in for Google Chrome called Batarang was released.
 The purpose of this was mainly to improve the debugging of web applications.
 This plug-in however, did not work with any of the versions of AngularJS after Version 1.2.
 Now, as of the latter half of 2016, the plug-in works with all versions of Angular [Wiki]_.

-HTML attribute extension with directives and binds data to HTML with expressions

 The Basics of Angular JS
 ------------------------

 As previously stated in the first paragraph, AngularJS is an extension to HTML.
 Where HTML fails in being able to declare dynamic views in web-applications, AngularJS excels.
 It creates an environment that is "extraordinarily expressive, readable, and quick to develop" [AJS]_.
 AngularJS can be extended and easily used with other libraries.

 AngularJS has a JavaScript framework for.
 This means that the library containing all of the shortcuts is written in JavaScript.
 Using AngularJS, one can extend HTML with attributes called directives [W3]_.
 Directives are HTML codes that begin with "ng-."
 To make proper HTML, the code should be "data-ng-" [W3]_.

-* 	**bold**ng-app:**bold** This tells AngularJS to be active in whatever portion of the page/code piece it is added to and defines it as an AngularJS application [AJS]_.
+* 	**ng-app:** This tells AngularJS to be active in whatever portion of the page/code piece it is added to and defines it as an AngularJS application [AJS]_.
 This will also automatically initialize the application when the page is loaded [W3]_.

-	Example Code
-	^^^^^^^^^^^^
+"*Example Code*""

 .. code-block:: javascript